Get closer to the truth of "mysterious opera" ?! How to enjoy Handel "Scilla" 120%

-It seems that many operas in Handel's era had complicated stories and were difficult to understand.
-In that respect, "Scilla" is extremely simple and compact.
-Still, it is packed with beautiful and attractive music, so even beginners can enjoy it.
+It seems that many of Handel's operas had complicated stories and were difficult to understand.
+In that respect, Scilla is extremely simple and compact.
+Still, it's packed with beautiful and fascinating music, so even beginners can enjoy it.

-Due to various "adult circumstances", "Scilla" was not played at the time.
-I want to experience Yokohama in 2020, which has passed 300 years.
+"Scilla" was not played at that time due to various "adult circumstances".
+I definitely want to experience it in Yokohama in 2020, 300 years later.

-This event has been canceled.
+This event has been cancelled.
 You can check the details here .

 Handel "Scilla" all three acts